 Tell people you’re going to Iran and you’ll be raising a few eyebrows.

 Tourism took a nosedive after the Iranian Revolution.
 And then decreased EVEN MORE after the Iran-Iraq War in the 1980s.
-It’s on the rise though.
+It’s now back on the rise though.

-Surprisingly, Iran is safe.
-The crime levels are low.
+Surprisingly, Iran is very safe.
+The crime levels are very low.

 There are things like earthquakes to watch out for, but that’s comparable to the risk in many parts of the world.